purposebakery/k4c/DAY02.md

 - Who has once done something that mom and dad did not like.
 - Who thinks this is the last question?

-## Rules / Foundation

-1. **One person speaks at a time.** Unless we're in a group activity.
-We do not interrupt.
-We let everyone finish speaking their thought.

-2. **Respect for one another.** We don't laugh about questions (there is nothing like stupid questions there are only knowledge hungry people) / mistakes (he who makes mistakes isn't afraid to show weakness which makes him strong).

-3. **We push ourselves to do our very best.** Whatever we do.
-When things get hard we do not give up.
-(I prepare properly, even if I have little time.
-You still try to pay attention.
-We try to let others go first.)

 # Content

 ## Day Plan